hperaza/RSX280/README.md

 Bill Shen's Z280RC board with:

  * Kernel: Dallas DS1202/DS1302 (RTC and NVRAM)
  * Terminal driver: five serial ports (Z280's internal UART and Bill Shen's OX16C950 quad-serial port board)
  * Compact Flash disk driver

+Tilmann Reh's CPU280 board with:

+ * Kernel: Dallas DS1287A (RTC and NVRAM)
+ * Terminal driver: two serial ports (Z280's internal UART and 81C17 on-board UART)
+ * Floppy disk driver

 ## Bugs and limitations

 Please note that this still is a work in progress.
 The kernel is rather complete and stable, the system can be booted and used, but there are many unfinished details, some basic utilities are still missing features and bugs are very likely hiding somewhere in the code.